rk-ramakrishna/Gradle-Fundamentals/README.md

 	* **It is quite possible for tasks to depend on other tasks.
 For example, the task that runs test cases is dependent on the task that compiles Java code**.

 	* **Corresponding to each task in the build file, Gradle creates an instance of org.gradle.api.Task.
-By default it would be org.gradle.api.
-DefaultTask class**.
+By default it would be org.gradle.api.DefaultTask class**.

 	* Below are commonly used task-related API properties and methods.